EL-Attention: Memory Efficient Lossless Attention for Generation: Method

 \subsubsection{Efficient Implementation}

-To reduce the cache size and memory movement, several changes are made on top of Transformer implementation.
+Several changes are made on the generation implementation to reduce the cache size and memory movement.
+We present pseudocode to show the key difference between EL-attention and multi-head attention in Appendix A.

-First, as EL-attention does not depend on multi-head key and value, their cache can be removed entirely for all encoder-decoder attention sub-layers.
+First, as EL-attention does not depend on multi-head key and value, their cache can be entirely removed for all encoder-decoder attention sub-layers.
 Only encoder output is saved, and it is shared for all decoder layers.
 EL-attention reduces cache size by 2$L$ times for encoder-decoder attention, where $L$ is the number of layers in a decoder.
 In self-attention, we only store output from the previous layer, instead of both key and value, thereby reducing cache size by half.

 Second, since multiple query heads are mapped to the same key in EL-attention, we can reduce memory movement during attention calculation.
 To recall batch matrix multiplication (BMM) background, BMM of two 3D matrices is equivalent to computing multiple 2D matrix multiplications in parallel.
 However, this good property requires two 3D matrices to have their first dimension size equal.
 The first dimensions for query and key need to be adjusted to meet the requirement.
 Key generally uses a bigger memory size than query because sequence length for query is always one in incremental decoding.
 In contrast, key's length is either input length or previous output length.
 Repetitive loading of key and value linearly slows down the speed in this case.
 Our implementation involves reshaping query to match the first dimension of key.
 We decrease query's first dimension and increase its second dimension, and then one matrix multiplication can generate scores for all heads, which avoids loading key repetitively.
-A sub-optimal implementation is to expand key's first dimension logically without physic data copy, but this cannot avoid memory loading duplication.

-In beam search or other searching methods, which generate many outputs per input, we can map beam size times more queries to one key for further memory movement reduction.
+In beam search or other searching methods, which generate many outputs per input, we can map multiple queries to one key and then the memory movement can be further reduced.